 Wall Mount Fiber Patch Panel

 For a fiber patch panel in wall mount version, it consists of two parts: the fiber adapter panel and a fiber optic wall mount enclosure.
 The fiber wall mount enclosure usually collocates with two or four adapter panels.
-Featured with its flexible and compact design, the patch panel of this type offers a perfect choice for securing and protecting fiber connections in telecommunications closets or other installation areas where wall space is limited.
+Featured with its flexible and compact design, the patch panel of this type offers a perfect choice for securing and protecting fiber connections in telecommunications closets or other installation

 Wall Mount Ethernet Patch Panel